 Car manufacturers have taken different stances on how much data they should be expected to share with repair shops that aren’t part of their dealerships.
 Some say they want to cooperate with the aftermarket as much as possible.
 “Automakers can’t force every vehicle to get repaired by a dealership,” says Daniel Gage, a spokesperson for the Alliance of Automobile Manufacturers, an automotive industry advocacy group that represents 12 major car manufacturers, including Ford, GM, and Toyota.
 “The math just doesn’t work out.”
 Others, like Tesla, have created barriers between its cars and independent repair shops, instead of servicing all vehicles directly.

 Gage says that fears that car manufacturers will restrict access to data are unfounded. “[The memo of understanding] guarantees the aftermarket access to all OEM diagnostic tools, service information, and associated training resources that are provided to their independent franchised dealer partners and are needed for repair and service, regardless of how those tools and information are presented,” he says.

-Last December, a group of 10 auto industry organizations that represent both car manufacturers and aftermarket players wrote a letter to SAE International, a standards setting agency, to create a working group around the type of information sharing system that aftermarket repair shops favor.
+Last December, a group of 10 auto industry organizations that represent both car manufacturers and aftermarket players wrote a letter to SAE International, a standards-setting agency, to create a working group around the type of information sharing system that aftermarket repair shops favour.
 This was not necessarily a concession.